-There is abundant information available that supports the use of AFO devices for patients who balance that is achieved by utilization of muscles "on the fly" so to speak, requires that joints move and that muscles guide and stabilize these motions as the individual encounters reactive forces.
+There is abundant information available that supports the use of AFO devices for patients who ance, which is balance that is achieved by utilization of muscles "on the fly" so to speak, requires that joints move and that muscles guide and stabilize these motions as the individual encounters reactive forces.
 This may worsen if motion around critical joints is restricted.